Delta Crucis

 Delta Crucis or δ Crucis, also identified as Imai (/'iːmai/), is a star in the southern constellation of Crux, and is the faintest of the four bright stars that form the prominent asterism known as the Southern Cross.
 This star has an apparent magnitude of 2.8, and its proper name was adopted by the International Astronomical Union on 10 August 2018.
 Imai is a massive, hot and rapidly rotating star that is in the process of evolving into a giant, and is located at a distance of about 345 ly from the Sun.

 Nomenclature

 δ Crucis (Latinised to Delta Crucis) is the star's Bayer designation.

 The International Astronomical Union Working Group on Star Names (WGSN) approved the name Imai for this star on 10 August 2018 and it is in the list of IAU-approved star names.
-Imai is the name selected for the star designated Delta Crucis by the Mursi people of modern-day Ethiopia.
+Imai is the name given to this star by the Mursi people of modern-day Ethiopia.
 The star Imai has some significance as when it "ceases to appear in the evening sky at dusk (around the end of August), it is said that the Omo River rises high enough to flatten the imai grass that grows along its banks, and then subsides."
-The Mursi use a series of southern stars to mark their calendar to track seasonal flooding of the Omo River.
+The Mursi use a series of southern stars to mark their calendar to track seasonal flooding of the Omo River: Imai along with β Crucis (Thaadoi), β Centauri (Waar), and α Centauri (Sholbi).

 It is sometimes called Pálida (Pale [one]) in Portuguese.